desmap/ale-sensible/README.md

 Install all linters/fixers you want (don't mix local and global installs!) and ALE will find them.
 To set fixers, e.g. first Prettier, second Standard JS, add `let g:ale_fixers = ['prettier', 'standard']` to your .vimrc/init.vim.
 To execute them, run `:ALEFix`.
 FYI, a linter warns, a fixer fixes.
 This should be enough for a quick start.
 Further options/commands => `:help ale` but remember, you should rather be coding than reading a linter's help file.
 Life is too short. 😉

 ## Still waisting time fixing your linter?
-PlugClean asap!
+PlugClean!

 Don't tinker around.
 If a linter doesn't fit, it will never fit.
 Think back: When was the last time your created some masterpiece of code?
 You remember? **Did you use a linter then?** 😶